The kheiron flew west across the desert with a human boy on his back.

 Absolute power doesn’t exist, dear reader.
 All creatures of the gods have their frailties and limitations.
 A kheiron’s wings are bound to the nine silver rings he wears on his fingers.
 All nine must be present for flight.
 One left off, lost or stolen, and his wings will not extend.

 Fen’s master knew this, and took the rings away the day he bought Fen at the slave market.
-It took two years for Fen to buy them back.
+It took two years for Fen to buy eight of them back.

 On my face, he thought in a split second that stretched into infinity.
 On my knees.
 I bought them back with my mouth and my body.
 Two years as a whore to buy back what was mine.